 FuboTV review: Video quality

 FuboTV supports up to 1080p, depending on the channel and program.
 Most of the content I watched was only available up to 720p.

 Fubo also offers limited events in 4K as a beta feature and only on devices that can stream 4K content such as the Apple TV 4K, Chromecast Ultra, FireTV Stick 4K, Roku Premiere and Android mobile phones with HDR10 displays.

 The 4K content is not available to be recorded.
 None of the other live TV services stream in 4K.
 Philo offers 720p streaming and 1080p on-demand content, while the other companies don't say.

 FuboTV review: Verdict

 Fubo is a decent option for cord cutters looking to get rid of cable television.
-But it's one of the more expensive streaming services in the market right now, with its lowest-tier plan at $54.99 a month.
-That's more than YouTube TV and the same price as Hulu With Live TV.
+But it's one of the more expensive streaming services in the market right now, with its lowest-tier plan at $65 a month.
+That's more than Hulu With Live TV, though even with YouTube TV.
 None of the three streamers is the complete package; they all lack something, be it certain channels or enough DVR storage.

-As this FuboTV review explains, it offers a ton of channels with its Standard plan and flexibility with add-ons.
+As this FuboTV review explains, it offers a ton of channels and storage with its Family plan and flexibility with add-ons.
 If you're looking for something cheaper, then go with Sling or Philo — just know that you won't have access to many networks.
 But if your preferred channels are only in Fubo's lineup, it may be the best cable replacement service for you.